astlouys/Pico-RGB-Matrix/README.md

 34)	RGB Matrix can be configured to become a “night light” when the ambient light is dark.
 35)	Provide ambient temperature display.
 36)	Temperature unit adjustable in Celsius or Fahrenheit.
-37)	Add a mechanism to allow for device customization for different usages / users / rooms.
+37)	Add a mechanism in source code to allow for device customization for different uses / users / rooms.
 38)	Allow the device to be set in “bootsel” mode by firmware to compensate for a problem due to a physical difference between Pico and PicoW (see section about uploading a new Firmware version in User Guide).
 39)	Add a delay during the power-up sequence so that developers can put the Pico in “bootsel mode” while the LED matrix is blank (to prevent LED over-bright).
 40)	Add a delay during the power-up sequence so that users have time to start a terminal emulator software to interact with the Pico-RGB-Matrix.